“Gondolas gliding through winding canals, ancient palazzos painted in pastels, and a surreal landscape frozen in time…”

 - Murano artisan glassblowing and Burano artisan lacemaking tour with boat included.

-- Bacaro cicchetti tour with English-speaking guide.
+- Bacaro cicchetti tour with tastings along the way with our English-speaking guide.

 - Cooking Vacations welcome bag including chef’s apron and recipe booklet.